This Week's Funniest Tweets 9-28-18

 This Week’s Funniest Tweets 9-28-18

-Header Photo: LEON NEAL/AFP (Getty)
+Header Photo: LEON NEAL/AFP (Getty) Cover Image @missmayn (Twitter)

 When a week ends, a collection of funniest tweets is born for your twisted Twitter-loving pleasure.